keyes-timothy/tidytof/README.md

 output from `tof_daa`.
-Above, the output is a tibble in which each row represents the differential expression results from a single cluster-marker pair - for example, the first row represents the difference in expression of pBtk in cluster 3 between the BCR-XL and Basal conditions.
+Above, the output is a tibble in which each row represents the differential expression results from a single cluster-marker pair - for example, the first row represents the difference in expression of pS6 in cluster 1 between the BCR-XL and Basal conditions.
 Each row includes the raw p-value and multiple-hypothesis-corrected p-value for each cluster-marker pair.